premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- The structure of the table, relatioship, constraints and access privileges are all together will get dropped when using `DROP` command in the table.
+- The structure of the table, relationship, constraints and access privileges all together will get dropped when using `DROP` command in the table.

 </blockquote>